 What’s so bad about lying at work?

 When I work with companies of all types, a central piece of the work is developing the norms and skills needed to have hard conversations.
-We often struggle mightily at work to tell our truth, reveal what we feel, particularly when it comes to telling people of their impact on us or navigating conflicts.
-People at work no longer straight talk, instead triangulating (telling our feelings to someone else, not the person we have an issue with), gossiping (talking smack about someone behind their back), or avoiding the problem all together (just not dealing with the situation), which is the most common behavior.
+We often struggle mightily at work to tell our truth and reveal what we feel, particularly when it comes to telling people about their impact on us or navigating conflicts.
+People at work no longer straight talk, instead of triangulating (telling our feelings to someone else, not the person we have an issue with), gossiping (talking smack about someone behind their back), or avoiding the problem altogether (just not dealing with the situation), which is the most common behavior.
 This lack of truthfulness, and the masking of real feelings and needs, results in disconnection, isolation, and frustration at work.
-Decades of business ethics that kept emotions out of the workplace have resulted in those emotions leaking out unproductively, at inappropriate times, and in devastating ways, leading to stress-related illness and employee absenteeism.

 The values and methods needed for handling conversations about difficult issues are commonplace in Bravespace workplaces.
 Leaders at every level are taught ways to be kind and clear while also delivering direct feedback.
 Emotions at work are essential for necessary (even if hard) conversations that lead to creativity and innovations.